 Over time, the search engine bots will crawl your site (don't worry, it's not painful).
 They examine your site looking for new and changed content which is then indexed so it can be found in the search engine results pages, which means that you can get organic search traffic.

-As your collection of topically related content grows, blog post by blog post, so too will your site's authority and along with more authority comes more traffic.
+As your collection of topically related content grows, blog post by blog post, so too will your site's authority and along with more authority comes more traffic or website visitors.

-Producing content that's high in quality on a regular basis it hard work to do yourself but there's always the option of engaging a talented copywriter to ease the workload.
+Producing content that's high in quality on a regular basis is hard work to do yourself but there's always the option of engaging a talented copywriter to ease the workload (there are heaps of experienced copywriters just waiting to author your blog content).

 You'll need to create a content brief for each blog post and you'll want to review and ensure each piece is to a high standard.